Questions About MPCSD's Reopening Scenarios

 Q: What is the Alternating-Week Blended Learning Model?

-A: On June 11, 2020, the School Board unanimously approved to reopen MPCSD schools on August 20, 2020 following the guidelines set forth in the first edition of the San Mateo County Pandemic Recovery Framework.
-Without the space, staffing or resources to return all students to school and still follow the PRF guidelines, a model for school in which students attend In-Person Learning every-other-week in small stable cohorts with social distancing and other health and safety measures was designed.
+A: Without the space, staffing or resources to return all students to school and still follow the San Mateo County Pandemic Recovery Framework, a model for school in which students attend In-Person Learning every-other-week in small stable cohorts with social distancing and other health and safety measures was designed.
 When students are not attending in person, they will be engaged in At-Home Learning with MPCSD staff.
 Parents may choose to keep their children at home and attend school 100% via Full-Time Distance Learning.

 Q: Why can't MPCSD bring all students back to campus full time?